vst/pystraps/README.rst

 *pystraps* is a simple Paste create script which creates a Python package skeleton aiming convenience for Python developers.

-To bootsrap a Python package, you may use following instructions.
+To bootstrap a Python package, you may use following instructions.

 Setting up the virtual environment
 ==================================